arcus/Arcus_Labs_Orientation/new_to_python.md

 ## Additional Resources

-The training videos barely scratch the surface of how to get started.
-We did that on purpose, so that they're short enough that everyone can watch them.
+Arcus training is a great place to get started with your Python education, but you will probably want to continue your education on your own, growing in skills that are specific to your own research goals or career needs.

-But they aren't enough to get you started **really** learning Python.
 You have several options when it comes to growing in your Python skills.

 There are a number of university classes, online courses and live workshops that go in depth about how to use Python.
 Simply search for courses at the university or MOOC (e.g. Coursera) you prefer to use.